 The Maize Aggregation Scheme (MAS) was introduced to enhance access to affordable credit by feed millers, silo and warehouse operators, poultry farmers and confectionery companies.
-This would enable them to purchase homegrown maize for subsequent secondary production, thereby promoting the National Food Security Programme.
-The sum of National Food Security Programme Food Secur
+This would enable them to purchase home-grown maize for subsequent secondary production, thereby promoting the National Food Security Programme.
+The sum of N4.0 billion was released for two (2) companies, namely, Grand Cereals Limited and Babban Gong Farmer Services Limited.